top of page

 JV COACH

-My name is Lainne Wilkins and this is my first year coaching with the Prairie volleyball program.
-After being a part of the the Prairie program as a player I’m very excited to be a part of the coaching staff!
+My name is Lainne Wilkins and I am excited for this upcoming 2024 season with the Prairie volleyball program.
+After being a part of the the Prairie program as a player I’m very excited to be a part of the coaching staff as I gear up for my second year as the JV coach, and helping immensely with varsity.
 As mentioned I played volleyball at Prairie throughout my high school years along with playing club volleyball.
 For most of my club years I played at NW Reign volleyball club (now known as Aspire) and one year at Athena volleyball club.
 I graduated from Prairie in 2019 and went on to play four years of college volleyball.
 I played collegiately at Rocky Mountain College, an NAIA in Billings, MT.
 During my time at Rocky my team won our conference tournament once and made it to nationals twice.
 I played as both a setter and DS throughout my years at Rocky.
 I graduated in April 2023 with a major in English and minor in Communications.
 Throughout my college years I coached multiple camps and helped out coaching club teams.
 This is my first year coaching high school volleyball and I could not be more excited to help represent a program that exemplifies values that make great players and people!
 Outside of coaching I work as a booking agent for Mountain Wolf Music and talent buyer for Portland Rose Festival.
 In my spare time I enjoy outdoor activities, attending concerts, and spending time with friends and family!
 I look forward to being a part of the Prairie volleyball community and am so excited to give back to a program that has given so much to me!

 ZOE MCBRIDE